06-07-2006, 07:52 AM | #46 | |

 Wasn't being facetious.
 I was being completely serious.

-When a horror movie is done well, it can be an amazing thing.
-Well worth watching.
-Or when horror is paired with comedy like Shaun of the Dead and Slither, excellent.
 But when a horror movie is done poorly, it turns into comedy gold.
 There are so many bad horror movies I can mention that really need to be relabeled into comedy.
 Just the entire ridiculousness of it pushes it from any sort of horror right into hilarity.
 Motel Hell springs to mind.
 Psychos in Love.
 All done as horror movies that have turned into camp comedy classics.
-I had a blast watching Crow 4 and honestly, I haven't laughed that much in a really, really long time.

 __________________

-"No regrets.
-That is what I say.
-That and everybody Wang Chung tonight" -Out Cold "I only want to have sex with the C part of C/A. Not interested in the A." -Me to Nikkiwawa |
+"I only want to have sex with the C part of C/A. Not interested in the A." -Me to Nikkiwawa

-06-07-2006, 11:27 AM | #48 | |
+Old 06-07-2006, 11:27 AM #48

 The Pointy End